svenkat683/finding-falcone/README.md

 After cloning the code, run the following commands in the root of the project:

-1. Run `git clone --depth 1 https://github.com/svenkat683/finding-falcone-v2.git` to clone the repo.
+1. Run `git clone --depth 1 https://github.com/svenkat683/finding-falcone.git` to clone the repo.
-2. Run `npm install` inside your root folder to install all the dependencies.
+2. Run `npm install` to install all the dependencies.
 3. Run `npm start` and then navigate to http://localhost:4200

 ## Unit Tests: